forgefed/forgefed/forgefed.md

 ## Comment

-Tickets can be commented on by users, by creating a [Note] and notifying the [TicketTracker] about it.
+Tickets can be commented on by creating a new [Note].
+The [Create] activity MUST be delivered to the [TicketTracker] responsible for the ticket.
+The Note MUST have the `context` property, with the ticket `id` as value.
 Upon receiving the new Note, the TicketTracker MUST notify its followers by forwarding the activity.

 Example:
 ```json